 Life-saving emergency support for Syrian refugees in Lebanon, Syria and Jordan

-We have reached nearly half a million refugees in Jordan and Lebanon with clean drinking water or cash and supplies, such as blankets, stoves and vouchers for hygiene supplies.
+We are working in Lebanon and Jordan to bring Syrian refugees clean drinking water,cash and relief supplies, such as blankets, stoves and vouchers for hygiene supplies.
 We are helping families get the information they need about their legal and human rights and connecting them to medical, legal and support services.

 We are also providing clean water to Syrians inside Syria through the rehabilitation of infrastructure, water trucking and by repairing wells.